 Being “Hosted” they are managed by a cloud provider, often connecting to applications and databases hosted in the providers data centre, potentially removing the need for any local back end infrastructure for the business, dramatically reducing the upfront costs of providing the infrastructure to share applications and data.

-Hosted Desktops are usually provided on a monthly subscription basis allowing user numbers to change from month to month as required by the business.
+Hosted solutions are usually provided on a monthly subscription basis allowing user numbers to change from month to month as required by the business.

-Hosted Applications and Hosted Desktops are two sides to the same coin.
+Hosted Applications and Remote Desktops are two sides to the same coin.
 At the backend everything is the same, the only difference is how the user connects.
-A Hosted Application removes the “desktop” wrapper of a hosted desktop, all the user sees are icons for the applications they want to run.
+A Hosted Application removes the “desktop” wrapper of a Remote Desktop, all the user sees are icons for the applications they want to run.
 When the application starts it feels no different than if it was running locally on the PC.
 The applications can also be launched from a web portal, especially handy if you are on a strange computer such as in a hotel.